dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Choosing to be positive and having a grateful attitude is going to determine how you're going to live your life.**
+**You have to be at your strongest when you're feeling at your weakest.**

-Joel Osteen
+Anonymous